API¤

 ¤

-Input holds the data (like arg, kwargs, slots) that were passed to the current execution of the render
+Input holds the data that were passed to the current component at render time.

 Raises RuntimeError